9th Grade ACP Physics

 “I think nature’s imagination is so much greater than man’s, she’s never going to let us relax.” -Richard Feynman

-Physics at the Advanced College Prep level provides students with a comprehensive overview of the major topics in physics including simple harmonic motion, sound and light waves, the electromagnetic spectrum, static and current electricity, electromagnetism, motion and forces, momentum and energy, and heat and heat transfer.
+Physics at the Advanced College Prep level provides students with a comprehensive overview of the major topics in physics including simple harmonic motion, sound and light waves, the electromagnetic spectrum, static and current electricity, electromagnetism, motion and forces, momentum and energy.
 Emphasis will be placed on observing these concepts in everyday life in order to collect and analyze evidence to discover and understand the patterns that emerge.
-Students will engage in numerous investigations and lab activities in order to construct their own understanding of the material.
-Refinement of problem-solving, scientific writing, and science inquiry skills will be at the heart of this course.
+Students will engage in numerous investigations and hands-on activities in order to construct their own understanding of the material.
+Refinement of problem-solving, scientific writingand science inquiry skills will be at the heart of this course.
 One of the primary goals of the course is to help students apply their understanding to solve problems.
 This is a challenging course that is suitable for those students who are proficient in reading, writing, math, and data analysis.
 This course prepares students for the Introductory Physics MCAS.

 What you need to bring: